amantina05/HBA-JavaScript-Stats-Attack/README.md

 Ex: Google search -> fantasy data Theo Riddick

 ---
-Example of response from API call for player details by player, with the playerID as a parameter: https://api.fantasydata.net/v3/nfl/stats/{format}/Player/{playerid} <- Format: JSON (recommended), playerid: 15126
+Example of response from API call for NFL player details by player, with the playerID as a parameter: https://api.fantasydata.net/v3/nfl/stats/{format}/Player/{playerid} <- Format: JSON (recommended), playerid: 15126
 		'''
 		{